Fourth Level of Appeal: Review by the Medicare Appeals Council

 - The date of the ALJ’s decision or dismissal order

-- The name and signature of the party or the representative of the party
+- The name of the party or the representative of the party

 A party may also file electronically on the Council's website: https://dab.efile.hhs.gov/mod/